maxvill212/led_lightbar/README.md

 * **Make program event driven**

 ## WARNING
 If you are not comfortable with circuits and electricity safety (and basic car electronic safety), then do not do this project as things can go very wrong very fast.
-I am not an electrical engineer, just a random dude that bought an LED bar, was bored and decided to challenge myself to make add functionality to it.
+I am not an electrical engineer, just a random dude that bought an LED bar, was bored and decided to challenge myself to add functionality to it.

 ## Versions
 ### v1